DavidAnson/markdownlint/README.md

 below for examples).

-Passing a `resultVersion` of `0` corresponds to the original, simple format where each error is identified by rule name and line number.
-This is deprecated.
+Passing a `resultVersion` of `0` corresponds to the original, simple format where each error is identified by rule name and line number. *This is deprecated.*

-Passing a `resultVersion` of `1` corresponds to a detailed format where each error includes information about the line number, rule name, alias, description, as well as any additional detail or context that is available.
-This is deprecated.
+Passing a `resultVersion` of `1` corresponds to a detailed format where each error includes information about the line number, rule name, alias, description, as well as any additional detail or context that is available. *This is deprecated.*

-Passing a `resultVersion` of `2` corresponds to a detailed format where each error includes information about the line number, rule names, description, as well as any additional detail or context that is available.
-This is the default.
+Passing a `resultVersion` of `2` corresponds to a detailed format where each error includes information about the line number, rule names, description, as well as any additional detail or context that is available. *This is the default.*

+Passing a `resultVersion` of `3` corresponds to the detailed version `2` format with additional information about fixes for certain errors.
+All errors for each line are included (other versions collapse multiple errors for the same rule).

 ##### options.markdownItPlugins